Donald Knuth: Chinese name

 Knuth's Chinese name is Gao Dena (高德纳 (高德納, Gāo Dénà)).
-In 1977, he was given this name by Frances Yao, shortly before making a 3-week trip to China.
+He was given this name in 1977 by Frances Yao shortly before making a three-week trip to China.
 In the 1980 Chinese translation of Volume 1 of The Art of Computer Programming (计算机程序设计艺术 (計算機程式設計藝術, Jìsuànjī chéngxù shèjì yìshù)), Knuth explains that he embraced his Chinese name because he wanted to be known by the growing numbers of computer programmers in China at the time.
 In 1989, his Chinese name was placed atop the Journal of Computer Science and Technology's header, which Knuth says "makes me feel close to all Chinese people although I cannot speak your language".

-Health concerns

-In 2006, Knuth was diagnosed with prostate cancer.
-He underwent surgery in December that year and stated, "a little bit of radiation therapy ... as a precaution but the prognosis looks pretty good", as he reported in his video autobiography.

 Humor

 Knuth used to pay a finder's fee of $2.56 for any typographical errors or mistakes discovered in his books, because "256 pennies is one hexadecimal dollar", and $0.32 for "valuable suggestions".
 According to an article in the Massachusetts Institute of Technology's Technology Review, these Knuth reward checks are "among computerdom's most prized trophies".
-Knuth had to stop sending real checks in 2008 due to bank fraud, and instead now gives each error finder a "certificate of deposit" from a publicly listed balance in his fictitious "Bank of San Serriffe".
+Knuth had to stop sending real checks in 2008 due to bank fraud, and now gives each error finder a "certificate of deposit" from a publicly listed balance in his fictitious "Bank of San Serriffe".

 He once warned a correspondent, "Beware of bugs in the above code; I have only proved it correct, not tried it."

 Knuth published his first "scientific" article in a school magazine in 1957 under the title "The Potrzebie System of Weights and Measures".
 In it, he defined the fundamental unit of length as the thickness of Mad No. 26, and named the fundamental unit of force "whatmeworry".
 Mad published the article in issue No. 33 (June 1957).

 To demonstrate the concept of recursion, Knuth intentionally referred "Circular definition" and "Definition, circular" to each other in the index of The Art of Computer Programming, Volume 1.